Skylli202/svelte-todo/readme.md

 # To go futher

+- Setup data persistency with a backend like Firebase or supabase
-- Set up registration, login and authentication
+- Setup registration, login and authentication
 - Store Todo is a database with a relationship between user/todo
 - Enhance filtering with a text query
 - Pagination